williamcaban/ngx_openresty-rpm-spec/README.md

 	git clone https://github.com/williamcaban/ngx_openresty-rpm-spec.git

-Second, execute the Build & Isntall (script assumes it is running as root and that these sources are copied into `~/ngx_openresty-rpm-spec/`
+Second, execute the Build & Install (script assumes it is running as root and that these sources are copied into `~/ngx_openresty-rpm-spec/`

 	~/ngx_openresty-rpm-spec/BUILD-and-INSTALL.sh